-- Increase student participation in the free lunch program to 75% at all schools. - Increase interest in the breakfast program by adding additional options. - Cafeteria remaining self-sufficient between cost and revenue. - Updated POS system due to be completed by the end of February. - Updating the serving lines at all three schools to improve cafeteria flow and student satisfaction. - Increasing nutrition education through wellness policy and table days.
+- Increase student participation in the free lunch program to 75% at all schools. - Increase interest in the breakfast program by adding additional options. - Cafeteria budget to remain self-sufficient between cost and revenue. - Serving lines at all three schools will be updated to improve cafeteria flow and student satisfaction. - Nutrition education will increase through the district wellness policy and table days.

-- Enhanced oversight of government commodity orders to improve fund allocation. - Continue to remain fully self funded eliminating the need to subsidize from the local budget.
+Enhanced oversight of government commodity orders has improved fund allocation, and the department continues to remain fully self-funded, eliminating the need for local budget subsidies.